Biodiversity

 Engagement and Collaboration with the Biodiversity Network

-GC collaborates with local communities, government agencies, academic institutions, and private organizations through the Step-Up CSR strategy, which comprises three core strategies: Better Living, Better Sharing, and Better Ecology.
-These strategies are aligned with GC’s Net Zero greenhouse gas emissions target and commitment to the Circular Economy.
-The Company also expands its Social Enterprise initiatives through various projects.
+GC collaborates with local communities, government agencies, academic institutions, and private organizations to strengthen communities and society through its Value-based CSR strategy, which comprises three core strategies: Better Living, Better Sharing, and Better Ecology.
+These strategies are aligned with GC's Net Zero greenhouse gas emissions target and commitment to the Circular Economy.
+The Company also expands its operations to support ESG initiatives and effectively manages stakeholder engagement.

 Moreover, GC works with communities around industrial estates across Asia to implement biodiversity-enhancing forestation projects under a compensation-driven approach, contributing to emission reduction goals and fostering long-term environmental and economic sustainability.